mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 [actions](https://github.com/mattermost/mattermost-redux/tree/master/src/actions) - Actions perform API requests and can change the state of Mattermost.

 [client](https://github.com/mattermost/mattermost-redux/tree/master/src/client) - The client package can be used to instantiate a Client4 object, to interact with the Mattermost API directly.
-This is useful in plugins as well as javascript server applications communicating with Mattermost.
+This is useful in plugins as well as JavaScript server applications communicating with Mattermost.

 [constants](https://github.com/mattermost/mattermost-redux/tree/master/src/constants) - An assortment of constants within Mattermost's data model